First Snow Of Season For Parts Of Midwest, Northeast | Weather.com

 The weight of this snow plus strong winds could lead to some tree damage and power outages in those areas.

-Otherwise, some slushy amounts of a few inches are possible from the Great Lakes into the Ohio Valley and lower elevations of the interior Northeast.
-Most of these accumulations will be on grassy areas and vehicle tops, unless the snow comes in a quick burst or shower, which could coat some bridges and untreated roads.
+Otherwise, some slushy amounts of a few inches are possible in the Ohio Valley and lower elevations of the interior Northeast.
+Most of these accumulations will be on grassy areas and vehicle tops, unless the snow comes in a quick burst or shower, which could coat bridges and untreated roads for a time.

 (MORE: When The First Snow Typically Arrives)